Office 365 project – taking Staff Email to The Cloud

 The University is working with Microsoft to deliver a project to implement the Office 365 cloud service for all Staff.

-Phase 1 of the project will see a move from our current on-premise Outlook email service to Microsoft’s Office 365 cloud service and the introduction of MS Office online.
+Phase 1 of the project sees a move from our current on-premise Outlook email service to Microsoft’s Office 365 cloud service and the introduction of MS Office online.

 This move has been supported by the Digital Strategy & Investment Committee and will bring staff in line with student mailboxes which are already successfully hosted by this cloud service.

-By moving to Office 365 staff members will benefit from:
+By moving to Office 365 staff members benefit from:

-- A larger mailbox – you will get 50GB mailbox capacity compared to the current 1GB capacity.
+- A larger mailbox – 50GB mailbox capacity compared to the current 1GB capacity.